Mohosin999/Practice-Project-Clean-YouTube/README.md

 ## 🔆 Features

 **`Playlist Integration:`**

 - Users can effortlessly copy and paste YouTube playlist or video links into the project, instantly displaying the content within the interface.
 This streamlined process ensures a user-friendly experience.

 **`Add and Remove Playlists:`**

 - Users have the ability to add new playlists to their project for easy access.
 - Additionally, they can remove playlists they no longer wish to keep, maintaining control over their content library.

 **`Add and Remove from Favorites::`**

 - User can add their most-loved playlists in favorites.
 - Also, they can remove it from favorites.

 **`Recent History:`**

 - The project keeps track of users' recent activities, displaying a history of playlists and videos accessed.
 This feature ensures that users can easily revisit content they've interacted with recently.

 ## 💻 Technology Stack

 - React
+- React Router DOM
+- React Youtube
 - Material UI
-- EasyPeasy
+- EasyPeasy (For state management)
 - Axios
-- React Router DOM
-- React Youtube
+- PropTypes

 ## 🚀 Setup and Installation